RamakrishnaReddyPalle/AAB-test-app/README.md

    c) Output/downloadable image key
    d) Output `.csv` details key

-   *These can be only accessed through Access ID and secret key for the bucket
+   * These can be only accessed through Access ID and secret key for the bucket
+   * If you want to run the pipeline locally, params.yaml has #commented code which are the params for local, and the app.py abd prediction_pipeline.py has to be modified accordingly.

 ## **Running the Pipeline**